-- All courses must be passed with a grade of B or better. - In the ninth quarter, the dissertation proposal must be approved by the committee.
-(At this point students have completed 54.0 of the 60.0 credits required in the program.) - In term 10 and beyond, students register for doctoral dissertation credits.
-As per the current policy, students pay one credit of tuition but may register for multiple credits.
-Students must earn the requisite 6.0 doctoral dissertation credits overall and be registered in the quarter in which they graduate.
+- All courses must be passed with a grade of B or better. - The dissertation proposal must be approved by the committee.
+(At this point students have completed 54.0 of the 60.0 credits required in the program.)

+As doctoral candidates, students register for doctoral dissertation credits.
+Students must earn 6.0 doctoral dissertation credits overall and be registered in the quarter in which they graduate.